egor7/blog-1/csv/csv.md

 $ function qcsv { q -c 25 320 -s $(nproc --all) <<< 'system "l utils/csvutil.q";'"$1"; }
 ```

 The `-c 25 320` command line parameter modifies the default 25x80 console size to better display wide tables.
-Switch `-s` allocates multiple slaves for parallel processing.
+Switch `-s` allocates multiple workers for parallel processing.
 We set this value to the number of cores in your machine.
 Use `$(sysctl -n hw.ncpu)` if you work on a Mac.

 This simple wrapper can easily achieve what csvlook, csvcut, csvgrep and csvsort are built for... and even more.
 For example,